pixeguy/BelPet/README.md

 4. Replace the existing `clientId` with your own Client ID.
 5. Build and run the project.

-BelPet should then authenticate through your own Spotify application instead.
+BelPet will then authenticate using your own Spotify application instead.

 ## Download

 Pre-built versions of BelPet are available under **Releases**.

-Due to Spotify's development user restrictions, the pre-built version's Spotify functionality may only work for accounts that have been authorized on my Spotify Developer application.
+For the simplest setup, use **BelPet as your active Spotify playback device**.
+Using BelPet to monitor or control playback from another active Spotify device may require your own Spotify Client ID.

 ## Getting Started

-To start using BelPet with Spotify, you will need another Spotify device, such as the Spotify desktop app, mobile app, or Web Player.
+To start using BelPet, first open Spotify on another device, such as the desktop app, mobile app, or Web Player.

-Start playing a song on any of these devices, then either:
+Start playing a song, then open Spotify's device selection menu and transfer playback to **BelPet**.

-- Leave the song playing and BelPet will display and control the currently active Spotify device.
-- Transfer playback to **PixePet** from Spotify's device selection menu to use BelPet itself as the active playback device.
+Once BelPet is the active playback device, BelPet will be able to access all of its functionalities.

 BelPet cannot start playback on its own if there is no active Spotify session, so make sure Spotify is already active on another device first.